 This can get costly as you have to pay for the physical storage space and the other costs associated with inventory storage.
 The cost is particularly high as the inventory may no longer yield returns since the demand has dropped.

-Increased labor costs
+Increased labour costs

 Overstocking often requires a larger workforce to manage an overloaded warehouse.
 There are costs associated with handling, sorting, and selling the excess inventory you have on hand.